MetaLife-Protocol/MetalifePub/README.md

 #   --token-address value          which token is used in metalife app,if set,the default will be replaced (default: "0x6601F810eaF2fa749EEa10533Fd4CC23B8C791dc")
 #   --photon-host value            host:port link to the photon service. (default: "127.0.0.1:11001")
 #   --settle-timeout value         set settle timeout on photon. (default: 40000)
 #   --service-port value            port' for the metalife service to listen on. (default: 10008)
-#   --message-scan-interval value  the time interval at which messages are scanned and calculated,unit:second. (default: 60)
+#   --message-scan-interval value   the time interval at which messages are scanned and calculated (unit:second). (default: 60)
+#   --min-balance-inchannel value   minimum balance in photon channel between this pub and ssb client (unit: 1e18 wei). (default: 1)
+#   --report-rewarding value        pub will reward the person who provides the report (if the report is true). (unit: 1e15 wei) (default: 0)
+#   --registration-rewarding value  pub will reward the person who provides ethereum address for his ssb client. (unit: 1e15 wei) (default: 0)

 nohup metalifeserver \
  --pub-eth-address 0xBaBaeafB77585472531D3E8E6f3C3bCF4c04cBE4 \